bxdoan/bxdoan/README.md

 <div align="center">

-> Life s a bore if you don t challenge yourself
+> There’s no shame in falling down!
+True shame is to not stand up again!

-> — Yuu Nishinoya —
+> — Shintar Midorima —

 </div>